CKTomc/SII_/Computervision/README.md

-Red and black colors detection and centers calculation via webcam with opencv and c++
+Red and black colors detection and centers calculation via webcam using opencv and c++